The outside-staff-priority property

 [image of music]

 Changing the outside-staff-priority can also be used to control the vertical placement of individual objects, although the results may not always be desirable.
-Suppose we would like “Text3” to be placed above “Text4” in the example under Automatic behavior, above (see section Automatic behavior).
+Suppose we would like “Text3” to be placed above “Text4” in the example under Automatic behavior, above (see Automatic behavior).
 All we need to do is to look up the priority of TextScript in the IR or in the tables above, and increase the priority of “Text3” to a higher value:

 c''2^"Text1"